 You cannot be joined by family members if you have a Tier 4 (Child) visa.
 Parents of children studying on this visa can join if they apply for a Parent of a Tier 4 Child visa.
 This visa lasts for 6-12 months and can be extended if the child is under 12 years old.
 Working on this visa is not permitted.

 It is not possible to be joined by any family members on s Short-term study visa.
 See our guide to joining a relative or partner in the UK for more information.

-- List of UK visa application centres worldwide
+- List of UK visa application centers worldwide

 - Online application

-- List of UK student visa premium service centres where you can apply for the UK biometric residence permit
+- List of UK student visa premium service centers where you can apply for the UK biometric residence permit

-- Website for the Universities and Colleges and Admissions Service (UCAS)
+- Universities and Colleges and Admissions Service (UCAS)